What are my rights under the Military Lending Act?

 Your rights under the MLA include:

-- other fees for credit-related products sold in connection with the loan
+- Add-on products sold in connection with the credit, and

 - No mandatory allotments.
-A creditor cannot require you to create a voluntary allotment in order to get the loan.
+A creditor can’t require you to create a voluntary military allotment in order to get the loan.
 An allotment is an automatic amount of money taken from your paycheck to pay back your loan.

 - No prepayment penalty.
-A creditor cannot charge a penalty when you pay back part or all of a loan early.
+A creditor can’t charge a penalty if you pay back part – or all – of the loan early.

 If you have an issue with a consumer loan, you can submit a complaint to the CFPB.
 We’ll forward your complaint to the company and work to get a response from them.

 Contact your local Judge Advocate General’s (JAG) office to learn more about lending restrictions.
-You can also seek assistance from your installation financial readiness office.
+You can use the JAG Legal Assistance Office locator to find help.
+You can also ask your installation financial readiness office for information.